Student Exchange Office CIT Informatics Closed

 See our website on how to find courses.

 ERASMUS+ students use the Online Learning Agreement (OLA) to create and negotiate their choice of courses or study program respectively.
-Please indicate Lena Hengstler (responsible person) and Julia Cyllok (contact person) as your TUM contacts in the OLA platform, but in both cases ALWAYS with student-exchange(at)in.tum.de.
+Please indicate Lena Hengstler (responsible person) and Julia Cyllok (contact person) as your TUM contacts in the OLA platform, but in both cases ALWAYS with incoming-informatics@cit.tum.de.
 Do not use their personal email-addresses!

 This is crucial, so we can actually sign your learning agreement.
 Please follow our advice and the rules provided in the section "how to find courses".
 When creating you Learning Agreement: (1) Indicate the TUM module codes (e.g. INxxxx) for the component code of each course.
 (2) Avoid using the TUMonline number, where possible.
 (3) The study field is in most cases defined by the ISCED Code 061 (or 0619) Information and Communication Technologies.